lingtalfi/Chloroform/doc/api/Ling/Chloroform/Field/DecorativeField/__construct.md

 The properties for a decorative field are:

-- ?type: string, the type of the decorative field (defaults to undefined)
+- ?deco_type: string, the type of the decorative field (defaults to undefined)
+- ?deco_options: array, some options for the decorative field, depends on the concrete renderer too
 - ?id: string, the identifier of the field (its reference name when used by a chloroform instance)